Information alert

 • Try to stay as well as possible.
 Avoid people (including children) with coughs, colds and contagious illnesses, such as chickenpox.
 If you do develop any signs of infection or a cold, it’s important that you inform your CNS as soon as possible.
 We need to make sure that you are as well as you can be before you start your transplant.

 • Have a dental appointment to check for any cavities or dental infections before you start your treatment.
-Your dentist can contact us on the numbers given at the back of this booklet if needed.
+Your dentist can contact us on the numbers given in the Contact Us section of this page.

 • Eat a healthy diet, and try to drink at least two litres of fluid a day in addition to your usual cups of tea and coffee.
 Extra fluid can be water, squash or juice.